RobotLocomotion/drake/tools/workspace/doxygen_internal/README.md

 or fixes.
 There might be new things to be taken advantage of or keep up with that aren't immediately obvious from just trudging along with the upgrade.

-This process is only supported on Ubuntu 24.04 "Noble".
+This process is only supported on Ubuntu 24.04 "Noble" on x86_64.

 ## Updating the Binary